Historical negationism: Denial of the Muslim conquest of the Iberian peninsula

 A spin-off of the vision of history espoused by the "inclusive Spanish nationalism" built in opposition to the National-Catholic brand of Spanish nationalism, it was first coined by Ignacio Olagüe (a dilettante historian connected to the early Spanish fascism) particularly in the former's 1974 work La revolución islámica en Occidente ("The Islamic revolution in the West").
-Olagüe argued that it was impossible for Arabs to have invaded Hispania in 711 since they had not yet established their dominance over the neighboring part of North Africa.
+Olagüe argued that it was impossible for Arabs to have invaded Hispania in 711 since they had not yet established their dominance over the neighbouring part of North Africa.
 Instead, Olagüe held that the events of 711 could be explained as skirmishes involving allied North African troops within the context of a civil war pitting Catholic Goths led by Roderic against Goths adhering to some form of Arianism and a largely-nontrinitarian Spanish population, including Nestorians, Gnostics and Manichaeans.
 The negationist postulates of Olagüe were later adopted by certain sectors within Andalusian nationalism.
 These ideas were resurrected in the early 21st century by the Arabist Emilio González Ferrín.

 Australia

-During the British colonization of Australia, the Indigenous Australian population drastically plummeted during the Australian frontier wars.
-Under the terra nullius doctrine, aboriginal people were regarded as lacking any concept of property rights and thus no treaty was ever signed to negotiate land from the native inhabitants.
-Massacres and mass poisonings have also been carried out against indigenous people during colonization as well.
-In addition, indigenous children were removed from their families in an assimilation project designed to absorb the native population into white society in an attempt to "breed out the color" in what's known as the Stolen Generations.
+The Indigenous Australian population plummeted in the Australian frontier wars.
+The aboriginal people were regarded as lacking any concept of property or land rights: consequently, Australia was considered terra nullius.
+Massacres and mass poisonings were carried out against indigenous people.
+Indigenous children were removed from their families in what is known as the Stolen Generations.
+Several critics like Andrew Bolt and Keith Windschuttle have rejected the scholarly evidence pointing to the genocide against Indigenous Australians and have accused historians like Henry Reynolds and Lyndall Ryan of deliberately fabricating Australian history to suit a political agenda.

-After the release of the Bringing Them Home report in 1997, the John Howard administration denied that the Stolen Generations were committed with genocidal intent and refused to apologize for the program.
-Right-wing historians such as Keith Windschuttle have written books claiming that genocide against Indigenous Australians never happened, arguing that the mortality rates among aboriginal people during colonization were largely due to disease and that the Stolen Generations were actually committed with the intent to protect children from neglect in abusive families.
-Conservative historians have also claimed that the idea of a genocide against aboriginal people is a myth deliberately fabricated by orthodox historians in support of a "black armband" view of history conveying the message of white guilt.
+Nakba

+Nakba denial is a form of historical denialism pertaining to the 1948 Palestinian expulsion and flight and its accompanying effects, which Palestinians refer to collectively as the "Nakba" (lit. 'catastrophe').
+Underlying assumptions of Nakba denial cited by scholars can include the denial of historically documented violence against Palestinians, the denial of a distinct Palestinian identity, the idea that Palestine was barren land, and the notion that Palestinian dispossession were part of mutual transfers between Arabs and Jews justified by war.

 Ramifications and judicature

-16 European countries as well as Canada and Isreael have criminalized historical negationism of the Holocaust.
+16 European countries as well as Canada and Israel have criminalized historical negationism of the Holocaust.
 The Council of Europe defines it as the "denial, gross minimisation, approval or justification of genocide or crimes against humanity" (article 6, Additional Protocol to the Convention on cybercrime).